 Matthew Nourse further describes the technical integration of the DR7s with the controls system for the InterContinental:

 “Working closely with iLight, we’ve been able to deliver a solution for the InterContinental O2 that can quickly recall scenes for common layouts, but still offer the flexibility that allows for fine-tuning to adjust to the intricacies of every single event set-up that the InterContinental will require.

-“With the DMX synchronisation, the luminaires can be controlled to match both the functional need of the Arora, as well as co-ordinate with the required ambience for any given event.”
+“With the DMX synchronization, the luminaires can be controlled to match both the functional need of the Arora, as well as co-ordinate with the required ambience for any given event.”

-The DR7s were supplied with 2700K LEDs, providing a warmth and richness to the lighting that offered intimacy despite the vast space being lit, while the high colour rendering (90+CRI) of the LEDs used allows accurate colour reproduction, perfect for revealing the true colours of subjects within the ballroom space.
+The DR7s were supplied with 2700K LEDs, providing a warmth and richness to the lighting that offered intimacy despite the vast space being lit, while the high color rendering (90+ CRI) of the LEDs used allows accurate color reproduction, perfect for revealing the true colors of subjects within the ballroom space.

-With a six-degree optic, the DR7s offer an extremely narrow beam, perfect for spotlight out the centre of banqueting tables, despite the high installation point.
+With a six-degree optic, the DR7s offer an extremely narrow beam, perfect for spotlight out the center of banqueting tables, despite the high installation point.